Casinos Near Orlando, Florida – Closest One to Disney World & Map

-These day-long cruises go out to international waters, making the onboard gambling legal and outside the jurisdiction of state and federal gaming laws.
+These day-long cruises (and five hour night cruises), go out to international waters, making the onboard gambling legal and outside the jurisdiction of state and federal gaming laws.

 The nearest casino cruise to Orlando is the Victory Casino Cruises line in Cape Canaveral.
 It’s a 55 mile drive to there from downtown Orlando, and would take you about an hour to get to the port.

 There is a fee to board the ship ($13 per person is common), and the ships have slots, and table games like craps and blackjack.

 (By Steve Beauregard.
 Photos courtesy of the Seminole Hard Rock Tampa, Orange City Racing & Card Club, and the Daytona Beach Area Convention & Visitors Bureau.)